 Almost two-thirds of the planned investments in utility infrastructure facilities and equipment relate to improving the quality, safety and level of services as well as preserving the transportation network integrity as part of capital investments in unclassified roads (€28.3mn).
 Depending on individual projects, the funds will be used for drafting technical documentation and realisation of different construction and reconstruction stages.

-The Plan of Works Related to Capital Investments in Social Service Facilities and Renovation of Objects Damaged in the Earthquake aims to achieve an economical, rational and functional development of social infrastructure, optimization of social activity contents and reconstruction of earthquake-damaged facilities. €102.3mn of capital investment in social service facilities and reconstruction of earthquake-damaged facilities has been set aside for this purpose (graph 8).
+Compared to the 2023 budget proposal, total investments in utility infrastructure facilities and objects slightly increased (by €20 thousand) due to higher investments in unclassified roads.
+The Plan of Works Related to Capital Investments in Social Service Facilities and Renovation of Objects Damaged in the Earthquake aims to achieve an economical, rational and functional development of social infrastructure, optimization of social activity contents and reconstruction of earthquake-damaged facilities. €102.3mn of capital investment in social service facilities and reconstruction of earthquake-damaged facilities has been set aside for this purpose in the enacted budget (graph 8).
 85% of the planned investments in this category will be made for the reconstruction of earthquake-damaged facilities (€55.3mn), preschool (€17mn) and school facilities (€14.2mn).